A causal fused lasso for interpretable heterogeneous treatment effects estimation: Theory

-We notice that Assumption \ref{as7} states that the linear surrogate population prognostic score is well behaved and uniquely defined.
-This allows us to understand the statistical properties of $\hat{\theta}$ defined in (\ref{eqn:theta_hat}), which is potentially a misspecified maximum likelihood estimator in the language of \cite{white1982maximum}.
+We note that Assumption \ref{as7} states that the linear surrogate population prognostic score is well behaved and uniquely defined.
+This allows us to understand the statistical properties of $\hat{\theta}$ defined in (\ref{eqn:theta_hat}), which is potentially a misspecified maximum likelihood estimator \citep{white1982maximum}.